 Q: What if the Acquisitions Committee rejects my donation offer?

 A: Do not take it personally!
 The Museum has a very limited amount of space to house collections in perpetuity.
 As a result, the Acquisitions Committee is very selective about what it agrees to accept for donations.
 If your piece is not approved, UAMN staff will attempt to help you find another, more appropriate Museum who may need have a specific need for that object type, or have more storage or exhibition space for your type of object.
-There are over 55 museums around Alaska, each with a specific mission statement and area of specialty.
+There are approximately 105 museums around Alaska, each with a specific mission statement and area of specialty.
 Museum staff will do what we can to help find the right place for your treasures.

 Q: What kind of objects is the Ethnology & History department interested acquiring